tboddy/drunkasilike/README.md

 # drunk as i like
-entry for touhou game jam 7
+an original touhou fangame for the NTSC sega genesis/megadrive made in under 3 days for touhou fan game jam 7 2021-11-25 thru 2021-11-28